Skip to main content

 • “The gameplay is really good, and you can really feel the power building up as you go along.”

-• “Being able to link skills with other hex tiles to make them gain bonuses or gameplay interactions is brilliant!”
+• “The grid is very well designed and provides a build system allowing you to link skills with other modifier hex tiles to gain bonuses or gameplay interactions.”

-• “By this point, I've had enough of slogging through long campaign stages, being instantly killed by unknown mechanics every few enemy packs (what is ghoul? what is cursed? several of the enemy modifiers are a mystery), and the game refusing to drop anything other than white 'common' equipment for 10+ hours of play (I've found like 4 blue items total so far).”
+• “By this point, I've had enough of slogging through long campaign stages, being instantly killed by unknown mechanics every few enemy packs, and the game refusing to drop anything other than white 'common' equipment for 10+ hours of play.”

 • graphics

-• “Graphically, it's right there with POE 2 and Diablo 4.”
+• “Graphically, it's right there with Path of Exile 2 and Diablo 4.”

 • optimization